FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/1_single_cooker_process_chain.md

 Gantt chart that shows the activity of the single simple cooker, the input, the output stream and the internal storage level.
 :::

-Figure {numref}`cooking-example-single-gantt-chart-sink` shows the activity of the sink and its input stream.
+{numref}`cooking-example-single-gantt-chart-sink` shows the activity of the sink and its input stream.
+The input stream is also the same as the output stream in {numref}`cooking-example-single-gantt-chart`.

 :::{figure-md} cooking-example-single-gantt-chart-sink
 <img src="./figures/1_tutorial/gantt_chart_sink.png">

-Gantt chart that shows the activity of the sink and it input stream.
+Gantt chart that shows the activity of the sink and its input stream.
 :::

+### Load Profiles

-Lastly figure {numref}`cooking-example-single-carpet-plot` show the load profile of the cooker as a carpet plot.
+Lastly {numref}`cooking-example-single-carpet-plot` show the load profile of the cooker as a carpet plot.
+It can be seen that the energy is required continuously during the cooking process which is interrupted by the charging and discharging.

 :::{figure-md} cooking-example-single-carpet-plot
 <img src="./figures/1_tutorial/carpet_plot_single_simple_cooker.png">